sgnewson/sgnewson.github.io/index.md

 ---

 ## Scott Newson
-Software engineer and occasional circus artist based in Calgary, Canada.
+Software engineer and occasional circus artist based in Alberta, Canada.

-Doing research and development on software engineering tools for detecting and tracing software vulnerabilities and defects.
+Doing research and development on software engineering tools, with a focus on detecting and managing software security defects.

 ## Links